-Question 2: “How can I tell if my watch is a fake?”
+Question 2: “How can I tell if a Rolex is fake?”

-A: It used to be relatively easy to spot a counterfeit watches.
+A: It used to be relatively easy to spot a counterfeit Rolex.
 However, today’s fakes have fooled even experienced watch experts.
 The cases, bracelets, boxes, papers and even the movements are being copied almost identically on some models today.
-Even the model and serial numbers look legitimate.
-If you are considering purchasing a pre-owned watch from an individual, insist on having it checked out by a watchmaker first.
-Exactime Watch & Clock has 3 full time watchmakers who will inspect the watch inside and out for no charge to insure your peace of mind.
+Even the model and serial numbers look legit.
+If you are considering purchasing a Rolex from an individual, insist on having it checked out by a watchmaker first.
+Exactime Watch & Clock has 4 full time watchmakers who will inspect the watch inside and out for no charge to insure your peace of mind.

 Question 3: "My watch is water-resistant.
 Can I swim with it?"